 CINDI Basic burns solid waste to ashes at around 550 degrees Celsius (1200 Fahrenheit).
 Like an oven, it uses an electric element to heat up the chamber.
 All moisture and liquids evaporate and all solid waste, together with the paper bag, is incinerated to ashes.
-The time needed to reach 550 degrees depends on the amount of waste and liquids present in the chamber during (and the ambient temperature) so the process but is typically between 30 and 40 minutes, and at this point, the incineration cycle starts, taking around 40 minutes.
-Once the incineration has completed, the toilet goes into a cooling phase.
+The time needed to reach 550 degrees depends on the amount of waste and liquids present in the chamber (and the ambient temperature) but is typically between 30 and 40 minutes.
+Once at the correct temperature, the incineration cycle starts, which can take up to 40 minutes.
+Once the incineration has been completed, the toilet goes into a cooling phase.

 Using the toilet whilst it’s either getting up to the incineration temperature, or during an incineration cycle is fine, but it’s important to press the ‘incinerate’ button regardless, so extra time can be added to the cycle to ensure complete incineration/evaporation.

 Due to the nature of the heating element and other factors, Cindi is not suitable for installation in moving vehicles (RV’s & motor homes etc) that might be subject to excessive vibrations and movement.
 In addition, the power requirements will exclude it from the majority of non-mains connected situations.